cz295/cz295.github.io/_projects/bouncing.md

 </div>
 </div>
 <div class="caption">
-Animation of binary droplet collision with a bounce outcome (from the above simulalation).
+Animation of binary droplet collision with a bounce outcome (from the above simulation).
 </div>